-18 Section 8, FTRA
+17 Section 8, FTRA

-- 21.1.5 Ultimately, simplified due diligence procedures should ensure that the firm is satisfied with the identity and existence of the client; that the proper authorisations exist for the prescribed financial services being sought by the customer/client, including that the person seeking to conduct the affairs of the entity, in a relevant case, is duly authorised to do so. - 21.2 Additional guidance on due diligence for regulated financial institution clients to which simplified due diligence may be applied: - 21.2.1 For regulated financial institutions (both local and foreign), it is recommended that the confirmation of their existence and regulated status be checked by the following means: - checking with the relevant regulator or supervisory body; - checking with another office, subsidiary or branch in the same country; - checking with a regulated bank of the institution if it is an overseas institution; and - obtaining from the relevant institution evidence of its licence and its authorization to conduct business with the firm. - 21.2.2 In addition, the firm is required to satisfy itself that the regulated financial institution is subject to AML supervision that is equivalent to or exceeds standards under Bahamian law. - 21.2.3 N.B.
-Where simplified due diligence is applied to satisfy record-keeping obligations, the file should contain adequate documentation including, in appropriate cases, a copy of the relevant certificate or license or such similar document that supports the application of simplified due diligence, as well as other relevant copies of substantiating evidence. - 21.3.
-Special circumstances where simplified due diligence may be applied in the case of a previous or existing client: - 21.3.1 There are two circumstances in which a firm may apply simplified or reduced due diligence procedures for a client who would otherwise be subject to full due diligence.
+- 21.3 Additional guidance on due diligence for regulated financial institution, clients to which simplified due diligence may be applied: - 21.3.1 For regulated financial institutions (both local and foreign), it is recommended that the confirmation of their existence and regulated status be checked by the following means: - checking with the relevant regulator or supervisory body; - checking with another office, subsidiary or branch in the same country; - checking with a regulated bank of the institution if it is an overseas institution; and - obtaining from the relevant institution evidence of its licence and its authorization to conduct business with the firm. - 21.3.2 In addition, the firm is required to satisfy itself that the regulated financial institution is subject to AML supervision that is equivalent to or exceeds standards under Bahamian law. - 21.3.3 N.B.
+Where simplified due diligence is applied to satisfy record-keeping obligations, the file should contain adequate documentation including, in appropriate cases, a copy of the relevant certificate or license or such similar document that supports the application of simplified due diligence, as well as other relevant copies of substantiating evidence. - 21.4 Special circumstances where simplified due diligence may be applied in the case of a previous or existing client: - 21.4.1 There are two circumstances in which a firm may apply simplified or reduced due diligence procedures for a client who would otherwise be subject to full due diligence.
 This is where the firm may already have the necessary information on file.
-The two circumstances are: - (1) where the firm has reasonable grounds to believe that in relation to a particular client, the verification information/details/ documentation which it has obtained on an earlier occasion is still reasonably capable of establishing the identity of that client; and
+The two circumstances are: - (1) where the firm has reasonable grounds to believe that in relation to a particular client, the verification information/details/ documentation which it has obtained on an earlier occasion is still reasonably capable of establishing the identity of that client; and - (2) where the client is an existing one, who closes a facility and then establishes another with the firm, in which case the existing records may be transferred to the new facility.

-- (2) where the client is an existing one, who closes a facility and then establishes another with the firm, in which case the existing records may be transferred to the new facility. - 21.3.2 N.B.
+- 21.4.2 N.B.
 However, the opportunity should be taken to confirm the relevant customer verification information.
-This is particularly important where there has been no recent contact or communication with the client or when a previously dormant facility is being reactivated. - 21.3.3 Standard Customer Due Diligence occurs in those general situations where there is the potential risk, but it is unlikely that the risks will be materialized.
+This is particularly important where there has been no recent contact or communication with the client or when a previously dormant facility is being reactivated. - 21.4.3 Standard Customer Due Diligence occurs in those general situations where there is the potential risk, but it is unlikely that the risks will be materialized.
 In addition to the identification and verification process, the firm needs to gather additional information to understand the nature of the business relationship; check references; based on the purpose of the account, gather relevant information; inquire behind information, if there is a suspicion that it is inaccurate etc. Continued monitoring is required to determine when trigger events occur that may require further due diligence at a future date.

-22. ENHANCED DUE DILIGENCE
+22. ENHANCED DUE DILIGENCE PROCESS